Bum-Ho12/Pluto/readme.md

 To complete setup, please run on cmd "python pluto.py setup"

-to run the application, run script on cmd
+To run the application, run script on cmd
 "python pluto.py run"